TechbeeAT/jtxBoard/README.md

 ### Communication

-For communication with the team and other people, please use the forums to get in touch: [Forums](https://forums.bitfire.at/category/30/jtx-board)
+For communication with the team and other people, please use the forums to get in touch either directly on Gitlab or through the support form on [https://jtx.techbee.at](https://jtx.techbee.at)

 <img src="https://jtx.techbee.at/wp-content/uploads/2021/12/header-image.png" alt="jtx Board Banner with Screenshot" width="70%">